Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - for loop inside for lop will run a full cycle whilst the outer cycle runs each time
 - if ... break; word can be used to create a loop exception

 ### 2. While Loop
+- used when we don't know how many times to repeat

 ### 3. For ... of Loop
+- used to iterate content of array or iterable objects i.e. strings BUT Object Literals are NOT iterable objects

 ### 4. For ... in Loop
 ### 5. Infinite Loop
 - the loop never stops and uses up all the memory available